This is the story of the Good Samaritan.

 Why was I unable to do what the Good Samaritan had done?

-The problem is behind the door at 10 Downing Street where, during the last eleven years under three successive Tory prime ministers, conditions have become so bad, 23% live in poverty – that’s 15 million people.
+The problem is behind the door at 10 Downing Street where, during the last twelve years under five successive Tory prime ministers, conditions have become so bad, 22% live in poverty – that’s 15 million people.
 In a class of 40 children, 9 often start the day without any breakfast.
 Levelling Up is a slogan, not a policy.
-Conservative policy is to hurt working people, not help them.
+It will get worse in the next two years under Sunak and Hunt